c4tk/c4tk/src/content/events/orlando/2015/faq.md

   answer:
     No
 - question:
+    Are there any negotiated hotel rates I can use for lodging?
+  answer:
+    You can get a room at the Wingate by Wyndham Orlando International Airport for $78/night by using the special Rate Code LNWY as long as there are available rooms.
+Otherwise, there are plenty of hotels by the Orlando Airport, about 20 minutes away from the venue.
+- question:
     Will I meet my team members before the event?
   answer:
     Possibly.
 You can use the Code for the Kingdom Google + Community at anytime to meet other participants, propose ideas, and recruit or be recruited into a team.
 But you can also bring your own team, or come alone and become part of a team at the hackathon.